 2 Problems with opposed training

-- Players will usually (almost only) do what they are comfortable with, which in the long run will hurt their long-term development.
-Things like only use their strong foot or play short vs. long.
+- Players will usually (almost only) do what they are comfortable with.
+Therefore, in the long run it will hurt long-term development.

 - Using the correct form and parts of the foot could very well be wrong.
 Overtime the muscle memory will learn bad habits.

-- You will if done the right way get very good with your form.
-Common skills would be passing and ball striking different ways.
-Is the toe up or down, are the knees bent, is the arm out.
-All this matters and depends on the specific skill.
+- If done the right way will become very good with form.
+EX: Time to notice if the toe up or down, are the knees bent, is the arm out.

 - Players are able to comfortably learn and try things they wouldn’t under pressure.
 Video Example of Basic ball control skills BELOW